 “PBMs generate $145 billion in value for the U.S. economy annually.
 And they do that primarily by negotiating with drug manufacturers and pharmacies for discounts,” said the Pharmaceutical Care Management Association’s Banks.
 “So, in the process of those negotiations with pharmacies, PBMs also develop performance standards for pharmacies and audit those pharmacies.
 Some of the things that come up in those audits include patient safety issues like improper storage or improper dispensing and other things falling into the lines of fraud, waste, and abuse.
 We know that there are billions of dollars in health care fraud across the United States annually and PBMs hopefully help curb a little bit of that.”

-Moderated by Penn LDI’s Werner, the “Outlook on Drug Pricing: Access, Affordability and Innovation” panel included (l to r) Peter Bach, MD, MPP, Chief Medical Officer of Delfi Diagnostics and former Senior Advisor for CMS; John O’Brien, PharmD, MPH, President and CEO of the National Pharmaceutical Council and former Senior Advisor for Drug Pricing to the U.S. Secretary of Health and Human Services; James Robinson, PhD, MPH, Leonard D. Schaeffer Endowed Chair of Health Economics and Policy and Director of the Center for Health Technology at the University of California, Berkeley; and Adaeze Eneckwechi, PhD, MPP, Operating Partner at Welsh, Carson, Anderson & Stowe.
+Moderated by Penn LDI’s Werner, the “Outlook on Drug Pricing: Access, Affordability and Innovation” panel included (l to r) Peter Bach, MD, MPP, Chief Medical Officer of Delfi Diagnostics and former Senior Advisor for CMS; John O’Brien, PharmD, MPH , President and CEO of the National Pharmaceutical Council and former Senior Advisor for Drug Pricing to the U.S. Secretary of Health and Human Services; James Robinson, PhD, MPH, Leonard D. Schaeffer Endowed Chair of Health Economics and Policy and Director of the Center for Health Technology at the University of California, Berkeley; and Adaeze Eneckwechi, PhD, MPP, Operating Partner at Welsh, Carson, Anderson & Stowe.

+“When we think about the current US drug pricing problem and market based approach that we’ve taken, are we really at the logical conclusion of that approach?,” asked Werner.
 “Not even close is the answer, but generally directionally correct in terms of the movement on drug pricing,” responded Bach.
 “We have numerous defects in the system which are constituted almost at their core by misaligned incentives.
 And then all this stuff about PBMs is pretty hard to follow.
 They have all sorts of problematic incentives all the way through and into the structure of the Part D program.”

 “The IRA isn’t the first cut into the companies that bring innovation to life,” said the National Pharmaceutical Council’s O’Brien.
 “I feel like we’re really close to hitting an artery.
 What is this going to do to innovation and development?
 It will cause people to move away from developing small molecule drugs.
 It’s also going to have a deleterious effect in cancer care.
 So, saying ‘we’re going to cut out half of your peak sales or just use the calendar, saying ‘you only have nine years from the approval of this drug’ is either going to affect the development of subsequent indications or potentially delay the launch of medicines that we know work.”